-Standard European military powerhouses France, the United Kingdom and Germany take the first three slots.
+Standard European powerhouses France, the United Kingdom and Germany take the first three slots as the strongest military powers in the EU.
 Italy, Spain, Greece, Sweden and the Netherlands complete the top 10.

-For the 2019 ranking of EU member’s military strength, only 25 countries were included with Cyprus, Luxembourg and Malta not meeting the required conditions and minimums.
+For the 2019 ranking of EU members’ military might, only 25 countries were included with Cyprus, Luxembourg and Malta not meeting the required conditions and minimums.

 Poland, a major participant in NATO since 1999

 With a PowerIndex rating of 0.4059 (0.0000 being perfect), Poland has Central Europe’s strongest military, according to Global Firepower.
 It ranks 6th in the EU and 24th globally.
 “A member of the Soviet-aligned Warsaw Pact during the Cold War, modern-day Poland has been a major participant in NATO since 1999,” states the website.

 Global Firepower states that Poland has 105,000 active personnel in all branches of the armed forces, 469 aircraft, 1,100 combat tanks, and 83 naval assets, which include “all possible and available vessels including auxiliaries”.

 It also evaluates Poland’s defense budget at $9.4 billion.

 Coming in 8th, and 30th globally, the Czech Republic has a PowerIndex rating of 0.5119.
 According to Global Firepower, the country is “eyeing a great deal with its massively increased spending budget” with armoured vehicles, artillery, helicopters and air defense “headlining the initiative”.